ego-alt/library/README.md

 ## Features

-- **Book Management**: Users can upload EPUB files, which are processed to extract metadata and cover images.
-- **Bookmarking**: The application automatically saves the reading position in each book for user convenience.
+- **Book Management**
+  - Upload and process EPUBs, with automatic parsing of metadata.
+  - Customize book covers by uploading a new jpg or png.
+  - Download books directly from the library.
+- **EPUB Reader**
+  - Built-in reader with chapter-based navigation.
+  - Toggle dark mode, adjust font size, and leverage a dynamic table of contents.
+  - Mobile-friendly layout with intuitive controls.
+- **Filtering & Search**
-- **Search and Filter**: Users can search for books by title, author, genre, and tags.
+  - Filter books by title, author, genre, or tags.
-- **Responsive Design**: The web interface is designed to be user-friendly and responsive.
+  - Track reading progress with automatic tags for Unread, In Progress, and Finished books.
+- **Dark Mode**
+  - Toggle between light and dark themes effortlessly.

 ## Installation